EugenioTesio/pokedex/README.md

 - CI/CD with GitHub Actions
 - Live preview autodeployment.
 - Offline mode.
-- Scalable (Clean Architecture, more than 150 linter rules)
+- Scalable (Clean Architecture, S.O.L.I.D. principles, more than 150 linter rules).
+- Change Pokemon image by using the Camera (desktop not supported).

 ## Supported platforms